For some realtors, WIX and other website builders can be an easy solution to get a professional-looking website up and running fast.

 - You will have limited support for iframes.

-- Certain features of iframes may not work properly, such as quick searches, slideshows, custom city lists, and showcases.
+- Certain features of iframes may not work correctly, such as quick searches, slideshows, custom city lists, and showcases.

 - The overall IDX customization will be limited.